 Dr Yi Ju is a recipient of Vice-Chancellor’s Postdoctoral Fellow in the School of Health and Biomedical Science.
 His research expertise is in the fields of nanoscience and nanotechnology, with a particular focus on understanding the interactions between nanomaterials and biological systems.
 Since 2017, he has been working as a co-leader of the ARC Centre of Excellence in Convergent Bio-Nano Science and Technology Signature Project ‘Mediating Protein Interactions’.
 Through collaboration with multiple research groups, he has published 31 papers (80% of his overall publication count) over the last 3 years of his post-doctoral research career.
 His research was recognised by multiple national and international talks, grants, and awards.
 He is a regular reviewer for major international journals and was awarded ‘Reviewer Excellence Award’ for ACS journal Chemistry of Materials, as a recognition of his significant contribution (top 1% reviewers) to the journal.

-Yi is aligned to the RMIT Biomedical Health and Innovation ECP.
+Yi is aligned to the RMIT Biomedical and Health Innnovation ECP.

 Find out more about Yi

 Dr Cathal O'Connell is a VC Postdoctoral Fellow in the School of Engineering, recruited through the Advanced Manufacturing ECP.
 His research at RMIT will focus on developing new technologies for additive fabrication of soft materials for biomedical applications

 Dr O’Connell is early-career biomaterials scientist with a background in nanoscience.
 His research has covered a range of topics including biomaterials, fabrication and cell delivery mechanisms for applications including cartilage regeneration, muscle regeneration and 3D neuronal culture.
 Dr O’Connell has worked extensively in multidisciplinary teams in translational research settings.